MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 For detailed system requirements, see [System requirements for Microsoft 365 and Office](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources#areaheading-oce1c3).

-For devices running macOS, <!-- Add versions of availabe office here --> is available for volume licensed customers.
+For devices running macOS, Office LTSC Standard for Mac 2024 is available for volume licensed customers.
 For more information, see [Deployment guide for Office for Mac](/microsoft-365-apps/mac/deployment-guide-for-office-for-mac).

 ## What changed in Office LTSC 2024?